dormant-chicken/sortty/README.md

 [--range or -r] of array is 20, meaning the maximum value of the array will be 20

-[--fill or -fi] is 1, so the array fills the screen and ignores the array size and range
+[--fill or -fi] is used by default, so the array fills the screen and ignores the array size and range

 Available algorithms: bogo bubble merge insertion quick gnome heap cocktail selection shell oddeven comb bingo radix pigeonhole pancake